ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

 In this section, you will prepare the MSET9 exploit by **temporarily** creating a new HOME Menu profile with no user data, and then setting up that profile with only the minimum data required for MSET9 to trigger.
 Your existing user data will disappear, but will come back when you are finished with this page.

-1. Insert your SD card into your iPhone/iPad
+1. Insert your SD card into your iPhone/iPad (using an adapter)
 <!--@include: ./_include/ish-chorus.md -->
     ::: info